A topic from the subject of Organic Chemistry in Chemistry.

 Organic compounds are classified by their functional groups.
 A functional group is a specific arrangement of atoms that gives a compound its characteristic properties.
 The most common functional groups include:

-• Alkanes: Contain only carbon and hydrogen atoms, and have the general formula CnH2n+2
+• Alkanes: Contain only carbon and hydrogen atoms and have the general formula CnH2n+2.

-• Alcohols: Contain a hydroxyl group (-OH)
+• Alcohols: Contain a hydroxyl group (-OH).

-• Ethers: Contain an ether group (-O-)
+• Ethers: Contain an ether group (-O-).

-• Aldehydes: Contain a carbonyl group (-C=O)
+• Aldehydes: Contain a carbonyl group (-CHO) at the end of a carbon chain.

-• Ketones: Contain a carbonyl group (-C=O)
+• Ketones: Contain a carbonyl group (-C=O) within a carbon chain.

-• Carboxylic acids: Contain a carboxyl group (-COOH)
+• Carboxylic acids: Contain a carboxyl group (-COOH).

 Equipment and Techniques